sagemath/trac_to_gh/Issue 5902.md

 # Issue 5902: [with patch, needs review] Try SAGE_ROOT as base of argument to "sage -t"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5902

 Original creator: tabbott